manansaipi/Serfee-API/README.md

 #### Request Task

-This API endpoint will need authorization before continue to create a request task.
+This API endpoint will create a requested task and need authorization before continuing to create a request task.

 ```http
   POST /api/tasks/request